 James joined Watsi on September 24th, 2019.
-Four months ago, James became the 5588th member to automatically support a new Watsi patient every month.
-Since then, 219 more people have become monthly donors!
-James' most recent donation supported Misgune, a baby boy from Ethiopia, to fund anorectal surgery.
+Seven months ago, James became the 5588th member to automatically support a new Watsi patient every month.
+Since then, 358 more people have become monthly donors!
+James' most recent donation supported Joshua, a casual laborer from Kenya, to fund cancer surgery.

 James has funded healthcare for 8 patients in 5 countries.